 When I created the accounting firm Inspire CA, I wanted to make sure that the businesses we worked with really understood their numbers.

-Once there's good accounting system in a business, it's quite easy as a business owner to:
+Once there's a good accounting system in a business, it's quite easy for a business owner to:

 - Understand your numbers;

 - Receive insight into your numbers from your accountant.

 Before understanding the numbers, you must have a great accounting system.